jmreidy/grunt-browserify/README.md

 #### exclude
 Type: `[String]`

-Specifies files to be excluded in the browserify bundle.
+Specifies files or modules to be excluded in the browserify bundle.
-String filenames are parsed into their full paths with `path.resolve`.
+Globbing patterns are supported; globbed filenames are parsed into their full paths.
-Globbing patterns are supported.

 #### external
 Type: `[String]` or `[String:String]`.